Study in Europe: life as a student at HEC Paris

 Amrit: I do.
 I intend to start in financial services and switch from consulting.
 Broadly seeking, I would like to work in sell side financial advisory services.

-GyanOne: How are the job opportunities for Indians in Paris / Europe?
+GyanOne: How are the job opportunities for Indians after they study in Europe ?

 GyanOne: How do you think studying abroad is different than studying in India?